anant-pushkar/jarvis2/README.md

 Contact the author at anantpushkar009@gmail.com

 TODO:
--   open_project opens anything starting with "main" right now.
-Make that more intelligent.
 -   Change run_script from utils to allow shared environment in script
--   Add default filters in installer.
 -   Complete wiki.